Who are we?

 Printouts - we make every effort not to print out any Personal Data.
 If we do for the purposes of carrying out the services we will shred such data once it is no longer needed.

-Storage - any Personal Data the company holds is stored on secure local devices or in third-party cloud services which are GDPR compliant.
+Storage - any Personal Data the company holds is stored on secure local devices or in third-party cloud services which have the sufficient level of data protection as is required by regulations such as the GDPR, FERPA and COPPA.

 Backups - TIL carries out backups of our Database on a daily basis.
 These backups are automated.